The month is barely over and traders are already calling it the most eventful in financial markets since the end of the euro crisis in 2012.

 Along Comes Shale

 Flying in the face of OPEC’s action is the fact shale producers now have an incentive to ramp up their production.
 This could potentially wipe out the impact of the OPEC production cut.

 For now, oil is up.
 Shares of more than 50 U.S. exploration and production companies climbed more than 10% following OPEC’s action.

 Oil prices surged and shares of more than 50 U.S. exploration-and-production companies climbed more than 10% following the agreement.

 Bank Stocks Lead The Way

 Bank stocks in general will likely have had the best month in many years led by Bank of America Corp.
-(NYSE:BACD).
+(NYSE:BACC).
 That stock rose 28% in November 35% since the end of the second quarter.
 Others in the mix include JPMorgan Chase & Co.
-(NYSE:JPMD), Citigroup Inc. (NYSE:CC), Wells Fargo & Co.
-(NYSE:WFCD) and Morgan Stanley (NYSE:MSD).
+(NYSE:JPMC), Citigroup Inc. (NYSE:CC), Wells Fargo & Co.
+(NYSE:WFCC) and Morgan Stanley (NYSE:MSC).